VideojogosLusofona/imfj1_2019_projecto/README.md

 * Project has to be delivered up 20th January 2020 (midnight), and link delivered on the course's Moodle page
   - Deliverables have to include a link to the Github repo
     - If you want to use a private repository, instead of a public one, you can deliver all the files in a .zip file, __**INCLUDING**__ the .git directory for git usage analysis
+  - Only one student in the group need to turn in the project
   - Project has to include a report, in a `readme.md` file.
 This report has to include the work done on the project, and the individual contributions of the group.
   - Report should also include (besides the names and numbers of students), their Github account username.
   - Report has to be formated in Markdown, as taught on the November workshop.